Best car tyre brands

 Alongside mainstream tyre manufacturers, a number of lesser-known brands are available.
 Find out which best suit your vehicle and budget.

 Have you ever been tempted by the good value offered by an unheard-of tyre brand?
 Perhaps you’ve been put off by the potential for low performance that so often comes with a low sticker price?

 While there are undoubtedly countless tyre brands you’ve never heard of that you should avoid, there are a handful that may represent better value than the premium manufacturers, and without a disconcerting gulf in grip and handling performance.

-If you’re looking for a new car, discover the ones we recommend by viewing our Best Buys.
+If you’re looking for a new car, discover the ones we recommend by viewing our Which?
+Best Buy cars.

 Hankook, Kumho and Maloya